dotnet/docs/docs/core/diagnostics/dotnet-counters.md

 - **`--format <csv|json>`**

-  TThe format to be exported.
+  The format to be exported.
 Currently available: csv, json.

 - **`-o|--output <output>`**